Arrioc/arrioc.github.oi/index.md

 I have learned quite a bit about preemptive security measures I can take, but I am no cyber security specialist.
 Instead of opting for a security-based class, I decided that full stack development could heighten my understanding.
 Oddly enough, this class taught me some important security fundamentals.
 Using the MongoDB, Express, Angular and Node.js (MEAN) stack, I learned how to authenticate and authorize users in my program.
 I used TypeScript and JavaScript Object Notation (JSON) to do this.
 The class also used Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), Mongoose (for schemas) and the third-party software Seedgoose for seeding data.
 Most important is how to secure the environment and hide sensitive information.
 Extreme caution with the environment variable was stressed.
 I learned to secure my program by stashing the environment variable (.env and .env.test) in the “.gitignore” file.

-# Introduction: This ePortfolio features a program iteration with more to come!
+# __Introduction: This ePortfolio features a program iteration with more to come!__
 The following artifact, created in my CS 340 Client-Server course, will serve to inform the portfolio by demonstrating a wide range of my abilities in software design, algorithms, data structures, and databases.
 I will delve into the specific aspects of this creation in a code review, and then enhance the artifact before your very eyes.
 In doing the code review, I will explain where, why, and how I plan to make changes.
 I will then execute these changes, providing code updates and explanations, and reflecting on the process as I go.

 ## The following is a code review...
 that explains the chosen project and its code, analyzes the code for flaws, and decides on a plan for enhancement.
 The video is 41m.
-I'd like to edit this down soon.
-It's a bit of a rough second draft. 😅
+I'd like to edit this down to twenty minutes as soon as I can.

 Watch [Arrioc's Video!](https://www.youtube.com/watch?v=wDXqfWe2RQw)